-- 99. The resourcing outlook is strong, covering up to 66 percent of the CSP budget.
+99.100.
+The resourcing outlook is strong, covering up to 66 percent of the CSP budget.
 It is based on past trends and projections and accounts for regular donors and recent discussions.
-WFP has engaged with the Government, bilateral donors, international financial institutions and private sector partners to align priorities and strengthen and explore collaboration opportunities.
-In the event of significant funding shortfalls, crisis response and root causes activities will be prioritized. - 100.
+WFP has engaged with the Government, bilateral donors, international financial institutions

+400.101.
 As the new CSP includes a significant scale-up of activities, resource mobilization efforts will seek to diversify WFP's donor base to ensure more resources and more flexible and multi-year funding.
 The scale-up in activities also reflects the strategy to scale up the mobilization of resources at the WFP regional and national levels.
 The country office partnership action plan will guide the resource mobilization strategy, which will include building on and expanding current partnerships, as well as pursuing funding opportunities with new donors, including non-traditional government donors, international financial institutions, regional banks and private sector entities, in order to achieve a stable and healthy funding pipeline throughout CSP implementation.